vitessio/website/content/en/docs/reference/vreplication/v1/switchwrites.md

 ### Description

-SwitchWrites is used to switch writes for tables in a MoveTables workflow or for entire keyspace in the Reshard workflow away from the master in the source keyspace to the master in the target keyspace
+SwitchWrites is used to switch writes for tables in a MoveTables workflow or for entire keyspace in the Reshard workflow away from the primary in the source keyspace to the primary in the target keyspace

 ### Parameters